Posted on Wednesday, 6th July 2022

-Learning how to store your clothing properly can help to prevent fabrics from becoming mouldy, motheaten or fading, as they can in improper storage conditions.
-On the plus side, storing clothes doesn’t have to be a chore; once organised efficiently, the hard work is done, and you’ll only need to pack them away safely.
+Learning how to store your clothing properly can help to prevent fabrics from becoming mouldy, motheaten or fading.
+Dont think of storing clothes as a chore, reframe it as an investment!
+Once organised efficiently and packed away safely, the hard work is done and you are all ready for when you need them next.

 This is a useful starting point when packing away clothes.
 Have a look through and see if there any items of clothing that don’t fit you anymore or no longer suit your style.
 By trimming down your pile, you can reduce what you need to sort and potentially save some time down the line.